Marinelab Virtual Resources

 Dive into our Nearpod Virtual Experiences

 Nearpod virtual experiences created by our team consist of engaging lessons related to the Marine Lab’s research topics with fun, interactive games.
 Our lessons are accessible free of charge.
 These lessons can be led by the educator in a classroom or can be done at an individual’s own pace.
 Lessons incorporate pre- and post-interactive games to gauge participants’ understanding of lesson concepts.
-To access a lesson, click on the corresponding tile photo and enter the corresponding lesson code found under the featured thumbnails:
+To access a lesson, go to nearpod.com.
+Then, enter the corresponding lesson code found under the featured thumbnails into the red box displayed on the Nearpod home page.

 Sea Turtles Nest to Sea